rouskinlab/seismic-rna/src/userdocs/manuals/workflow.rst

 Relate: Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Relate options shared with alignment
+Relate settings shared with alignment
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 Because this workflow can be started from the ``align`` or ``relate``